JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ```
 ![arrows](assets/figures/arrowbezier.png)

 The `arrow()` functions allow you to specify decoration - graphics at a point somewhere along the shaft.
-For example, say you want to draw a number and a circle at the midpoint of an arrow, define a function:
+For example, say you want to draw a number and a circle at the midpoint of an arrow, define a function that draws text `t` in a circle of radius `r` :

 ```
-function marker(n, t)
+function marker(r, t)
     @layer begin
         sethue("purple")
-        circle(O, 20,  :fill)
+        circle(O, r,  :fill)
         sethue("white")
         fontsize(30)
         text(string(t), halign=:center, valign=:middle)